ukcoderj/DotNetCoreWebsocketAngular2Client/README.md

 # DotNetCoreWebsocketAngular2Client
-A simple .NET Core MVC WebSocket project with a simple angular2 websocket client (from angular2-seed)
+A simple .NET Core MVC WebSocket project with a simple angular2 websocket client (from angular2-seed).
+Additional Ionic2 sample added.

 The client is from [Angular2-seed](https://github.com/angular/angular2-seed), which details how to get that project running.

-*The home page looks at an external websocket service.
+*Angular2: The home page looks at an external websocket service.
 The about page looks at our MVC websocket handler.*
+*Ionic2: The home page looks at an external websocket service.*

 ### Usage (Server)